mariemorfin/inser/README.md

 coverage](https://codecov.io/gh/mariemorfin/inser/branch/main/graph/badge.svg)](https://app.codecov.io/gh/mariemorfin/inser?branch=main)
 <!-- badges: end -->

+**Warning: This package is still under development.
+All the calculations are are not yet entirely sound.
+Use with caution.**

 The {inser} package generates a synthetic sheet of fishing gear selectivity indicators from catch comparison data.
 These data can be obtained from three types of experimental protocols: ‘twin’, ‘single